Naturopathy and Natural Medicine

 Health Benefits of Elderberry

 One of the most well-known uses of elderberry is for boosting the immune system.
 Studies have shown that elderberry extract can help shorten the duration of the flu and colds and reduce the severity of symptoms.
-The fruit is rich in flavonoids and powerful antioxidants that support the immune system and help the body fight infections.
+The fruit is rich in flavonoids and powerful antioxidants that support immune function and help the body fight infections.

 In addition to its effects on the immune system, elderberry also helps reduce respiratory congestion.
-It is traditionally used to treat coughs, bronchitis, and sinus problems, aiding in thinning mucus and easing breathing.
+It is traditionally used to treat coughs, bronchitis, and sinus problems by thinning mucus and easing difficulty breathing.
+Preliminary research suggests that elderberry may also benefit heart and vascular health.
+Its active components might help balance blood pressure, reduce cholesterol, and improve blood circulation.

 How to Use Elderberry